 Creeping Charlie, or Ground Ivy, is an invasive perennial.
-Stems: It grows from a creeping stem, (square stem like most mints) which rises up from 1 to 16 inches, but is usually prostrate with the flowering parts erect to show off its blue-purple 5 part flowers.
+Stems: It grows from a creeping stem, (square stem like most mints) which rises up from 1 to 16 inches, but is usually prostrate with only the flowering parts erect to show off its blue-purple 5 part flowers.
 The stem branches frequently and it can set roots near the axils of the leaves which allows the plant to form dense groupings.

 Leaves are green to greenish-purple, opposite, long-stalked, round to kidney shape, with rounded coarse teeth (crenate) and a quite noticeable palmate vein structure.
 The underside of the leaf is dotted with glands.
 Both the upper leaf surface and the calyx of the flower are covered with fine fuzzy hair.
 Leaves are subject to attach by a leaf gall, Rondaniola bursaria.
 See photo below.

 Flowers: Flowers are tubular with a long narrow corolla that flares outward forming two lips.
 Two fused petals creat the upper lip which is notched at the center and 3 petals join to form a lower lip, the center lobe large and 2 smaller side lobes.
 The corolla tube is 2 to 3 times as long as the green hairy calyx.
 There are 4 stamens arranged in pairs - 2 short and 2 long, a single pistil with a divided style, all of which tuck up under the upper lip.
 The throat of the flower has fuzzy hairs and the outside of the corolla has very fine hair.

 Fruit: Each flower matures to four brown 1 seeded nutlets.